 - Baxter's nerve entrapment.

 - A tear of the short flexor tendon.

 - Poor posture while walking or running.

 HOW IS PLANTAR FASCIITIS TREATED?

-When you visit a podiatrist near Wyandotte and Oak Park you may be placed on conservative treatment for a few months.
+When you visit a podiatrist near Wyandotte and Southfield you may be placed on conservative treatment for a few months.
 This will facilitate recovery.

 Other treatment options include:

 - Administration of non-steroidal anti-inflammatory drugs to reduce swelling and pain.

 - Physical exercises to stretch the Achilles tendon and plantar fascia, while strengthening the muscles of the lower leg.
 This stabilizes the heel and ankle.